 an indication of whether the Swap is a post-allocation swap; and

-if the Swap is a post-allocation swap, the unique swap identifier of the original transaction between the reporting counterparty and the agent.
+if the Swap is a post-allocation swap, the unique transaction identifier (UTI) of the original transaction between the reporting counterparty and the agent.

 Post-allocation Swaps shall be respectively effected and reported in accordance with the rules of the Derivatives Clearing Organization and Swap Data Repository and in accordance with CFTC Regulations.